-If you suffered a brain injury because of someone else’s negligence or your child suffered a brain injury at birth, you can rely on the Law Offices of Ogle, Elrod & Baril, PPLC to help you pursue a brain injury claim.
+If you suffered a brain injury because of someone else’s negligence or your child suffered a brain injury at birth, you can rely on OEB Law, PPLC to help you pursue a brain injury claim.

 We have helped many personal injury victims recover compensation for their medical bills, lost wages, pain, and suffering, and other losses they suffered because of their injury.